Pablo Manlapit

-Life
+Early life

-Manlapit was born on January 17, 1891, in the Philippines.
+Manlapit was born on January 17, 1891, in Lipa, Batangas, in the Philippines.
 He came to Hawaii in 1910 as a migrant worker and was under contract to work as a sugarcane plantation laborer at Hamakua Mill Company in the sugarcane fields of the Hāmākua district of the island of Hawaiʻi.
 Manlapit got promoted quickly from fieldwork to foreman (luna), then timekeeper.
 In June, 1912, he married Annie Kasby, a German-American born in Hawaii and they started to raise a family.
 They had four children, three girls and one boy between 1913 and 1921.
 Sometime in 1914 they left the plantation and moved to Hilo, then eventually they moved to Honolulu on Oahu before the year ended.
 After leaving the plantation Manlapit worked many different jobs, published a local Filipino newspaper, Ang Sandata, and studied law.
-In 1919 Manlapit passed the test for attorneys and was granted a license to practice law.
+In 1919, Manlapit passed the test for attorneys, obtained a license to practice law, and became the first Filipino lawyer in Hawaii.

-Manlapit's first marriage did not survive his turmoils of being a leader in organizing the plantation workers, his expulsion to California, and his deportation to the Philippines in 1934.
-Manlapit and Annie became officially divorced in December 1939.
-Manlapit married Ponciana Calderon in the Philippines and they had a son.
-Manlapit became active in organizing in the Philippines.
-After WWII and defeating the Japanese who occupied the Philippines, Manlapit was part of the political circle.
-In 1949 he returned to Hawaii to visit his children, but due to the government's non-stop harassment his stay was short.
-He returned to the Philippines.
-Manlapit worked hard on getting his pardon from governors of Hawaii and eventually received one in 1952 from Governor Oren Long.
-Pablo Manlapit died of cancer on April 15, 1969.

 Status of Filipino migrants

+From 1909, sugarcane plantation owners in Hawai'i increasingly relied on labor from the Philippines, as both legislation and diplomatic agreements with Japan, Korea and China - three of the principle sources of contract laborers on the island - impeded significant further migration from these countries.
+From 1909 to 1946, the corporation representing plantation owners, the Hawaiian Sugar Planters' Association (HSPA), recorded that 109,544 Filipino men came to Hawai'i for work, drawn by better economic prospects, word-of-mouth and aggressive HSPA recruitment tactics.

-The Filipinos were the last large group of recruited sugarcane plantation workers to migrate to Hawaii.
-From 1907 to 1931, approximately 120,000 Filipino men came to Hawaii.
-When they came to Hawaii's plantations, they found that they had to buy everything at the plantation store, and often at highly inflated prices due to shipping and other costs.
-After living in Hawaii for a while, many began to resent the strict hand of the luna (foreman), and social discrimination that they experienced.
-They were also not used to the commercial business system.
+Having arrived, Filipino laborers encountered a strict system of racial stratification instituted by plantation management: housing was segregated; pay and promotions were based on race; and conditions were poor.
+They found that they had to buy everything at the plantation store, and often at highly inflated prices due to shipping and other costs.
+After living in Hawaii for a while, many began to resent the strict hand of the luna (foreman), as well as the social and racial discrimination they experienced.
+Moreover, they were not used to the commercial business system.
 Many believed the practice of fixed prices in the plantation stores to be a violation of their personal freedom because they were accustomed to bargaining in the Philippines.
-The oldest, poorest housing was given to the Filipinos because they were the lowest skilled and held the least prestigious jobs.
-They were also the most recent arrivals to Hawaii.
-Immigration laws did not permit them to bring families, so the men lived in barracks.